All Hallows High School

-All Hallows High School (formerly known as the All Hallows Institute) was a Catholic co-ed high school in the South Bronx, New York, United States.
-Located at 111 East 164th Street, near Yankee Stadium, the school has an enrollment of approximately 400 boys and girls, 99% of whom are persons of color.
+All Hallows High School was a Catholic co-educational (formerly all-boys) high school in the South Bronx, New York, United States.
+Located at 111 East 164th Street, near Yankee Stadium, the school had an enrollment of approximately 400 boys and girls, 99% of whom are persons of color.

-Despite sitting in the poorest Congressional district in the country, All Hallows routinely places its entire graduating class in four-year colleges.
+Despite sitting in the poorest Congressional district in the country, All Hallows routinely placed its entire graduating class in four-year colleges.
 The Wall Street Journal has called the school's success in this area "stunning".
 The Acton Institute has named All Hallows as one of the top-50 Catholic high schools in the United States for nine consecutive years.
 It is the only city school in the Archdiocese of New York to have earned this distinction.

-The school announced in January 2025 that it will close the following June.
+All Hallows High School would officially shutdown on June 30, 2025 due to a severe budget deficit.